Client Information and Guidelines

 We are glad that you have shown interest in the Counseling and Personal Development Center.
 We feel it will be helpful for you to know some basic information about our services.
 Also, feel absolutely free to call us at 425-4438 if you need additional information.

 Individual counseling is available from 9:00 am to 5:00 pm, Monday through Friday.
-Students may drop in or call anytime between 8am-5pm.
-Counselors are available to see new clients from 9am-noon and 1pm-3pm.
+Counselors are available to see new clients from 9am-3:30pm.
 Sessions are by appointment only (except in the case of emergency) and are scheduled on the hour.
 On rare occasions, you may have to be rescheduled on short notice due to emergencies or other unforeseen circumstances.
 You would then be rescheduled at your earliest possible convenience.
 For this and any other reason we may need to contact you, we also ask that you remember to inform us as soon possible if you change your address or phone number.
 Also, in the event you try to reach the Counseling Center via E-mail, keep in mind we cannot guarantee that we will receive your message, nor can we guarantee the confidentiality of any E-mail communication.

 Fees and Eligibility

-All students, faculty, staff and alumni are eligible for counseling services.
+All students are eligible for counseling services.
 Please be aware that we must set priorities and that current UTC students have top priority.
 If your student status changes are you involved in an ongoing counseling relationship, your services will not be abruptly terminated.

 All services to eligible individuals are free of charge, with the exception of testing and psychiatric services.
 A small fee for testing is required to offset the cost of the test materials incurred by the Center.

 Regular attendance and promptness are required.
-We ask that you not take this for granted simply because sessions are free (in settings where there is a fee for services, clients are charged for sessions not canceled 24 hours in advance).
+We ask that you not take this for granted simply because sessions are free.
 If you show up more than 15 minutes after your scheduled appointment time you may be required to reschedule your session.
-If you cancel on short notice or fail to show for a scheduled appointment you will be asked to discuss this directly with your counselor in the next session as a counseling issue.

 All material and information discussed in your sessions is strictly confidential.
 While your case may be discussed among the counseling staff in the interest of providing the best services possible, no one besides yourself and Counseling Center staff will have access to your counseling records without your written permission.
 Once this information is released to another individual or agency, however, we no longer have direct control over its access.
 All records, both computerized and "hard copy" will be stored and retrieved according to acceptable ethical guidelines.